LucasHasting/AlgorithmEffecincy/README.md

 ## C++-Installation

-You need the [C++](https://sourceforge.net/projects/mingw/) language installed on your system, the program can be executed using the g++ compiler.
+The programs in this repository can be executed using the C++ language and the g++ compiler.

+g++ for [Windows](https://sourceforge.net/projects/mingw/), don't forget to add the binary to the [path environment variable](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

+g++ can be installed on Linux using your favorite package manager.

 ## Compile-the-program